ruby-rdf/sparql/README.markdown

 5. **Contribute!**

 Fork my repository (http://github.com/pius/sparql), make some changes, and send along a pull request!

-As of this minute, the best way to contribute is to work on supporting DESCRIBE queries.
+**I need help with IRIs.**  If you could take a look at the RDF grammar and write the code for parsing [70] (IRI_REF) in Treetop, that would be a great help.

 COPYRIGHT